The Forest Ensemble

 The Forest Performers

-Imagine the forest as a musical ensemble, where each species is a unique instrument with its own tone, pitch, and rhythm.
-Just as an muscial ensemble is organized into sections—strings, woodwinds, and percussion—we can group trees by their ecological functions.
+Just as a musical ensemble is organized into parts—vocals, accompaniment, and rhythm—we can group trees by their ecological functions.

 The Movement Performers